BinduMadhuriK/OIBSIP/README.md

 - Project: **UNEMPLOYMENT ANALYSIS WITH PYTHON**
 - Description: Unemployment is measured by the unemployment rate which is the number of people who are unemployed as a percentage of the total labour force.
 We have seen a sharp increase in the unemployment rate during Covid-19, so analyzing the unemployment rate can be a good data science project.
 - Dataset Provided: [Unemployment in India](https://www.kaggle.com/datasets/gokulrajkmv/unemployment-in-india)
-- Libraries used:
+- Libraries used: Numpy, Pandas, Matplotlib, Seaborn,Plotly, calender and datetime
-- Models used:
 - Repository: The project's GitHub repository can be found at [TASK 2](https://github.com/BinduMadhuriK/OIBSIP/tree/main/TASK%202).

 ## TASK 3